preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/advanced-search/advanced-search-612/index.rst

 .. image:: new-refiner-4-612.png

 + **Row Limit**: Select number of search result rows to be displayed before a Show more link is displayed.
-+ **Image/Icon size**: You can set this to Small, Medium or Large.
++ **Image/Icon size**: Image or Icon size for the search result can set to Small, Medium or Large.
+Note that category can have a specific size, if needed.
 + **Image Ratio**: Image ratio for the image used in the search result cam be set to Landscape, Square or Wide.
+Note that category can have a specific image ratio setting, if needed.
 + **Refiners**: Use this option to add refiners for the search category.

 To add a new refiner for the category, do the following: